NYULibraries/eluna-2019-devday-advanced-workshop/README.md

 ### Initial setup
 1. Download and Install [Docker Community Edition](https://www.docker.com/products/docker-engine) for your machine platform.
-1. Clone this repository: `git clone https://github.com/NYULibraries/eluna-2019-devday-advanced-workshop`
+1. Clone this repository: `git clone https://github.com/NYULibraries/eluna-2019-devday-advanced-workshop` (if you would like to make your own modifications, you can do so by forking the repository).
 1. With Docker running, build the Docker image.
       ```sh
       # For a faster build, you can "pull" our copy of the image from a repository first